Emile666/THD_Analyzer/pcb4.md

 # Design-details
 This PCB more or less copies the full-wave precision rectifier as found on PCB3.
 I wanted to have the MAIN.OUT signal from PCB1 measured in both amplitude and frequency.
-The amplitude is rectified to a DC-level and sent to ADC1, the frequency is measured by comparing the positive rectified signal to half the DC-level and then send it to a timer-input (TIM1_CH1) for capture of the period-time.
+The amplitude is rectified to a DC-level and sent to ADC1, the frequency is measured by amplifying the sine-wave into a square-wave and then send it to a timer-input (TIM1_CH1) for capture of the period-time.

 ### GPIO
 The GPIO pin lay-out as shown in the schematic is copied in the header-file stm8_hw_init.h and used throughout the project.
 GPIO pins are initialized in the function setup_gpio_ports() in stm8_hw_init.c.